Paul Bunyan Dog Training Association

 3. To contribute to the community through free or low cost public events, public education, offered training, community service and promotion of responsible dog ownership and implementation of an area disaster preparedness plan as it relates to companion animals.

-.Bemidji Area Reading Canines (BARC) Named Beltrami Electric's Touchstone Energy® Community Award Winner
+.Bemidji Area Reading Canines (BARC) Named Beltrami Electric's Touchstone Energy® Community Award Winner STATE WINNERS

 Bemidji, Minn. - Beltrami Electric Cooperative has selected Bemidji Area Reading Canines (BARC) the winner of the local 2014 Touchstone Energy® Community Award from a great pool of worthy nominations.
 The recognition comes with a $500 cash award donated to a community service organization/project of their choice and an engraved Touchstone Energy® Community Award plaque signifying the organization’s commitment to community.
+They went to St. Paul on February 18,2015 and was awarded a $1000.00 and another plaque.

 The Bemidji Area Reading Canines program was created to help school-aged children feel comfortable reading aloud to a nonjudgmental audience, which in this case are well-trained therapy dogs.
 The students are encouraged to read to the dogs, while they lie next to them and provide comfort and companionship, in what could be an otherwise nervous atmosphere for some children.
 There are currently 20 teams, six which feature leaders who are former teachers, who volunteer their time to visit local schools, libraries and youth clubs with the goal of promoting reading.
 The program started in 2007, impacting thousands of students around the area since its inception.